shadowarchive/icloudby/README.md

 ( 6 ):
 * killall backboardd

+# Copyright:

-# ( C ) - This method was developed by AppleTech752, AppleDemo, and Exploit3d, Recompiled by Xin Snowflakes.
+* This method was developed by AppleTech752, AppleDemo, and Exploit3d, Recompiled by Xin Snowflakes.

 ## Credits to the Peeps above, and of course axi0mX for the Original Developer.